(This article was reprinted in “Church and State,” May 2018)

 Finally, we might argue that philosophical thinking protects us against unsupported ideology, unjustified authority, unfounded beliefs, baseless propaganda, and questionable cultural values.
 These forces may manipulate us if we don’t understand them, and can’t think critically about them.
 This doesn’t require a rejection of cultural values, only a reflection on them.
-Otherwise, they aren’t our values, ideals, or beliefs—we have accepted them second-hand.
+Otherwise, they aren’t our values, ideas, or beliefs—we have accepted them second-hand.
 To this you might respond that reflection is laborious, that ignorance is bliss, and that trust in authority and tradition maintain culture.

 Questions about the value of philosophy also intertwine with issues concerning education in general.
 What is the point of education?
 Is it merely to learn practical skills?
 Consider a nurse or physician who has mastered the techniques necessary to practice their profession.
 Is that sufficient to being a good nurse or physician?
 Most of us would say no. One also need traits like insight, compassion, and communication skills, things we may learn from philosophy, literature, psychology or history—subjects that teach about life and people.
 This suggests that real education is more than technical training.
 Yet, if wealth is all that ultimately matters, then I admit that the life of the mind may be irrelevant.

 Why do we go through the struggle to be educated?
 Is it merely in order to pass some examinations and get a job?
 Or is it the function of education to prepare us while we are young to understand the whole process of life?
 Surely, life isn’t merely a job, an occupation: life is wide and profound, it’s a great mystery, a vast realm in which we function as human beings.